 You should make the app as simple as possible; focus on getting it to do one thing—or a few closely related things—well.
 If you have loads of different use cases you want to achieve, you might want to split them across different apps.
 Your app that may require a different experience on different platforms, so you may have to have separate lists for desktop and mobile (or even tablet, TV, etc.)

 Next, try to write a user-friendly summary of your app, which will entice people to download it and try it.
-If you can summarise it one sentence, then your idea is probably a good fit for an app!
-For Location Finder, I wrote
+If you can summarize it in a sentence, then your idea is probably a good fit for an app!
+For Location Finder, I wrote:

 Location finder uses geolocation to find out where you are, and plots a map of your surroundings using the Google Maps API.

 OK, for an app purely aimed at end users, I normally wouldn't include the names of the technologies; it would turn out more like this:

 Location finder finds out where you are, then plots a map of your surroundings.

 But since this app is largely aimed at teaching developers, I decided this information would be useful.